After a week off, Blogging 101 is back. Today, we’re going to chat about aesthetics or blog design if you like. This topic is a favorite

 Customizations | In the end, there are endless sources of fun you can have with the design and “look” of your blog.
 If you want it to become a professional outlet, “branding” is a good idea.
 If you want it to be nothing more than a hobby blog where you can

 meet like minds, play with the countless options you have.
 Colors, design and templates are endlessly available.
 In fact, one of the more popular free resources is The Cutest Blog on the Block.
 I’ve not used them, but I’ve visited countless blogs who have.
 (If there’s interest, I might post a separate information post about resources, or even specific sources I use.)

 Conclusion | In the end, no matter what, make sure your space reflects YOU.
 If you don’t like what its wearing or you’re not comfortable with the design, your writing or content might not reflect YOU, and that’s part of what makes your webpage,

-What are some of the best tips or suggestions you have to share about design?
+If you have any specific questions, feel free to head over to the Google Doc to pose them or comment down below.
+What are some of the best blogging 101 aesthetics tips or suggestions do you have to share about design?